Skip to Content

 The amount of personal care that a quadriplegic requires throughout his or her life is astronomically expensive.
 Equipment is required so that the individual can function with as much quality of life as possible, but this individual will not be able to care for himself or herself without help.

 Because quadriplegia means little function and no sensation below the neck, the body’s internal functions may also be affected.
-Quadriplegia can lead to problems with the respiratory system, cardiovascular system, kidney and bladder, digestive system, and organ failures.
+Quadriplegia can lead to problems with the respiratory system, cardiovascular system, kidney and bladder, digestive system, and injuries that cause erectile dysfunction and organ failures.
 These people are also at risk of developing osteoporosis.

-The most common lawsuits we see involving quadriplegia are a result of car accidents.
+The most common lawsuits Avrek Law sees involving quadriplegic injury are a result of car accidents and motorcycle accidents.
 Motor vehicle accidents that most commonly result in spinal cord injury include:

 A compression fracture of the middle and lower parts of the spine is a common injury sustained in a car accident.
 As the impact occurs, the upper body can be propelled forward at the same time that the lower body is secured in place due to a seatbelt or other obstruction.
 As a result, the vertebrae can be broken and/or pulled apart.

-The kinds of expenses that a plaintiff (injured party in a lawsuit) with quadriplegia may incur include:
+The kinds of expenses that a plaintiff (the injured party in a lawsuit) with quadriplegia may incur include:

 • Home care/home nurse costs.